-Following the dissolving of the RETF, the Orinda City Council did request of MOFD and Moraga to form a Tri-Agency Committee to air the allegations of the RETF; namely Orinda taxpayers were overfunding MOFD.
-The Committee meetings consisted of only one entity, MOFD, being allowed to present facts and analysis.
-Not surprisingly, MOFD "proved" to the Tri-Agency Committee that there was no funding inequity.
+Following the dissolving of the RETF, the Orinda City Council did request of MOFD and Moraga to form a Tri-Agency Committee to air the RETF findings, namely that Orinda taxpayers were overfunding MOFD.
+However, the Committee proceedings consisted solely of MOFD presenting its own analysis of the matter.
+Not surprisingly perhaps, that analysis concluded no funding inequity existed.